online-ml/light-river/CONTRIBUTING.md

 - Tree height of 6
 - Window size of 1000

-The Python baseline runs in **~60 seconds**.
-It uses the classic left/right class implementation.
+The Python baseline runs in **~100 seconds**.
+It uses the classic left/right class-based implementation.

 We coded a first array based implementation in Rust.
 It runs in **~6 seconds**.
 Each tree is a struct.
 Each struct contains one array for each node attribute.
 We wonder if we can do better by storing all attributes in a matrix.